SMUT: Queer Erotic Fan Fiction Salon

 Nkechi Anele is a Nigerian-Irish Australian who grew up in Naarm (Melbourne) and spent over a decade in the Australian music industry as the lead singer in Saskwatch.
 In 2015, along with her best friend Lucie Cutting, she started The Pin, a discussion platform about race, identity, and culture throu...
 Read more

 Nathan Borg is an Australian queer actor.
-He is Australia’s first deaf actor with a cochlear implant to appear on our national screens.
+He is one of Australia’s known deaf actors with a cochlear implant to appear on our national screens.
 Nathan has worked on many short films and commercials.
-The actor landed his first guest role on Neighbours for a year, and is now featuring in a upcoming LGBTQIA+...
+The actor landed his first guest role on Neighbours for a year, and is now featuring in an upcoming...
 Read more

 Clem Bastow’s debut nonfiction book Late Bloomer was published in July 2021.
 Her writing appears regularly in The Guardian, The Saturday Paper, The Age, The Sydney Morning Herald and The Big Issue.
 She co-wrote and co-presented the 2017 ABC podcast Behind The Belt, a documentary “deep di...
 Read more